The General Data Protection Regulation provides the right for individuals to be informed about the way we use their personal data.

 If you have any questions about the use of your data, please contact Tina Stevenson, CEO, ceo@citizensadvicereading.org.

 The core purpose of Citizens Advice Reading is to provide advice and support to help solve people’s problems, and help tackle wider issues in society that affect people’s lives.
-This routinely involves collecting and processing all types of personal data, and this has always been done on the basis of consent and confidentiality.
+This routinely involves collecting and processing all types of personal data, and this has always been done according to our privacy policy.

 We also collect all types of personal data on job applicants, our staff, volunteers and trustees.